sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 	- Computer crashes or an application fails ^1efae6
 		- [[Symptoms of Infection]]
 	- BSOD
-		- Occurs when there is a crash on the PC.
-Indicates a serious issue in #Windows ^e2abc0
+		- Occurs when there is a crash on the PC, indicating a serious issue in #Windows ^e2abc0
 		- [[Symptoms of Infection]]
 	- Affecting <u>availability</u>
 - #SocialEngineering